KashinDanil/JDC/README.md

 Usage
 ------------
+To run benchmarks using a workload manager use the `jdc.sh` script.
-To run benchmarks use `jdc.sh` script or `sbatch-jdc.sh` to run benchmarks using sbatch.
+To run benchmarks using sbatch use the `sbatch-jdc.sh` script.

 To get help use parameter `-h` or `--help`